You. Should. Really. Make. These!!

 Corn starch - try hard not to skip this.
 It adds that extra tender texture to the cookies.

-SUBSTITUTION: Use same amount of potato starch or double amount of rice flour to substitute corn starch.
+SUBSTITUTION: Use the same amount of potato starch or double the amount of rice flour to substitute corn starch.

 Tips For Handling Nutella For Filling